dask-contrib/dask-sql/docs/pages/sql.rst

     The data inside ``dask`` is partitioned, to distribute it over the cluster.
     ``head`` will only return the first N elements from the first partition - even if N is larger than the partition size.
     As a benefit, calling ``.head(N)`` is typically faster than calculating the full data sample with ``.compute()``.
-    ``LIMIT`` on the other hand will always return the first N elements - no matter on how many partitions they are scattered - but will also need to compute the full data set for this.
+    ``LIMIT`` on the other hand will always return the first N elements - no matter on how many partitions they are scattered - but will also need to do precalculate the first partition to find out, if it needs to have a look into all data or not.